DigitaleDeltaOrg/uni-api/reference.md

 - result/timeseries/PointMetadata/Processing

 This can be either a standard, or part of organisation-specific data **if** the [semantic definition](Definition/Semantic/v2023.01/semantic.json) does not provide the same of approximate definition.

+The definition of reference in CSDL form can be found [here](Definition/csdl/v2023.01/csdl.xml).